valentinebird/design-patterns/README.md

 The strucure of this project:
 - You can find each pattern in src/ folder
 - Each pattern has own description in README.md file: Intent, Motivation, Structure, Code example
-- You can read Wiki the detailed description of each pattern
+- You can read my *[Wiki](https://github.com/thebird97/design-patterns/wiki)* for the detailed description of each pattern

 ### Websites
 *[Design Pattern Guide](https://refactoring.guru/design-patterns/)*